MateeDevs/devstack-native-app/ios/README.md

 - Notifications can be easily tested with scripts from the [ios-push-tester](https://github.com/MateeDevs/ios-push-tester) repository

 ## Debug
-- All important information should be logged using the default `os_log` (wrapper `Logger` is available for convenience)
+- All important information should be logged using the system `Logger`
-- All network requests going through the `MoyaNetworkProvider` are printed into the console in debug builds
+- All network requests going through the `SystemNetworkProvider` are logged in debug builds
 - [Proxyman](https://proxyman.io) for HTTP request/response debugging is enabled for alpha and beta builds

 ## Build + Release